-In the longer term, we expect to fund our operations, including the ongoing development of MosaiQ through successful field trial completion, achievement of required regulatory authorizations and commercialization, from the use of existing available cash and short-term investment balances and the issuance of new equity or debt.
+We expect to fund our operations in the near-term, including the ongoing development of MosaiQ through successful field trial completion, achievement of required regulatory authorizations and commercialization, from a combination of funding sources.
+These expected funding sources include the use of existing available cash and short-term investment balances and the issuance of new equity.
+We expect additional financing to be available from these funding sources, and accordingly have prepared the financial statements on the going concern basis.
+However, there can be no assurance that we will be able to obtain adequate financing when necessary and the terms of any financings may not be advantageous to us and may result in dilution to our shareholders.